When to visit the vet?

 Outlook on current research

 The role of nutrition in the development and control of hyperlipidemiaHyperlipidemia is a condition in which there are elevated fat levels, especially cholesterol and triglycerides, in the blood.
 It can increase the risk of cardiovascular disease. is another significant area of research.
-Studies analyze the effects of various diets, particularly low-fat and high-fiber diets, on lipid levels.
-It is being investigated which types of fats in the diet can increase or decrease the risk of hyperlipidemiaHyperlipidemia is a condition in which there are elevated fat levels, especially cholesterol and triglycerides, in the blood.
+Studies analyze the effects of different diets, especially low-fat and high-fiber diets, on lipid levels.
+It is being investigated which types of fats in food can increase or decrease the risk of hyperlipidemiaHyperlipidemia is a condition in which there are elevated fat levels, especially cholesterol and triglycerides, in the blood.
 It can increase the risk of cardiovascular disease..
 This research could lead to new, evidence-based feeding recommendations.

 Some studies also address the efficacy and safety of drugs used to lower lipid levels.
 This research is crucial to ensure that medications are not only effective but also safe for long-term use in dogs.
 Researchers are investigating how these drugs can best be integrated into treatment plans that also include dietary adjustments and lifestyle changes.